asinfotrack/yii2-semaphore/README.md

 the second doesn't.
 Without the second param of `acquire()` set to false, the lock is awaited.

 For each semaphore you work with a string constant which can be freely defined.
 In this manner multiple semaphores can be used in parallel.
-Internally the component works with the php `flock()`-function.
-Therefore you have to keep in mind the [differences](https://www.php.net/manual/en/function.flock.php#refsect1-function.flock-notes) between the underlying operating systems.

 ```php
 class SemaphoreDemoController extends \yii\console\Controller